 DAY 1 IN VENICE

-Ideally, you start your day at Piazza San Marco.
+Ideally, you start your 2 days in Venice at Piazza San Marco.
 From there, you’ll move on to other Venice things to do.

 I suggest starting the day very early and visit Piazza San Marco first.
 This is one of the places that gets the most crowded, so it is great to not have too many other people around.